 Have a recognizable sticker

-Having a fuel sticker on the vehicle’s fuel filler cap is one of the most basic and easiest ways to minimize misfuelling.
+Having a fuel sticker on the vehicle’s fuel filler cap is one of the most basic and easiest ways to minimize misfueling.
 The sticker will specify whether the vehicle is gasoline or diesel.
-If you store a can of diesel in your garage, make sure it is a different color, label, and size than conventional gasoline cans.
+If you store a can of diesel in your garage, make sure it is a different color, label, and size from conventional gasoline cans.
 Careful storage reduces the possibility of putting diesel fuel in your gasoline-powered vehicle.

 Check before entering the gasoline station